sqw3Egl/TSTP/README.md

 # TSTP
 Python Challenges
-Examples of python code taken from TSTP book for practice/testing/reference.
+ and Examples of python code taken from TSTP book for practice/testing/reference.